Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Conclusions

 We note several limitations and areas for future work.
 First, the implementation described here makes no use of outcome data when constructing weights.
 This allows users to choose weights blind to the outcome to protect themselves against data ``snooping''.
 Further, these weights would be appropriate for estimating any outcome, as several are often of interest in a given survey.
 The downside, however, is that this leaves possible gains in efficiency and bias reduction on the table if there are functions of $X$ that predict response (and are thus imbalanced) but that do not predict the outcome and so need not be calibrated to achieve linear ignorability.
 Still, recognizing such variables and choosing not to calibrate on them could lead to improved calibration on the remaining variables, possibly resulting in less extreme weights.
 Such an approach remains an option worth exploring in future work.

 While we suggest the use of the Gaussian kernel with a variance maximizing choice of $b$, optimal selection of $b$ remains an area of ongoing research.
 Fortunately, our empirical results are not sensitive to the choice of $b$ (see Appendix~\ref{app:various_b}), but this may not always be the case.
-Further, while the present example focused on discrete $X$ for comparability to other approaches, a benefit of our approach, and the Guassian kernel, is that it applies well---and perhaps more naturally---with continuous $X$.
-Nevertheless other choices of kernels, and a means of choosing among them, is a fruitful areas of future work.
+Further, while the present example focused on discrete $X$ for comparability to other approaches, a benefit of our approach, and the Gaussian kernel, is that it applies well---and perhaps more naturally---with continuous $X$.
+Nevertheless, other choices of kernels, and a means of choosing among them, is a fruitful area of future work.

 Next, in our implementation, we use only the sample observations to form the columns of $\K$, a decision driven by feasibility constraints.
 Since the number of units in the target population is typically very large, using all sample and population units to form the columns of $\K$ is typically infeasible.
 Future work could consider ways of augmenting the columns of $\K$ by selecting population units that are poorly represented by sample units and using these additionally in the formation of the bases for calibration.
-Note that strictly non-parametric approaches such as post-stratification require, correspondingly, strict positivity, meaning that such ``missing types'' would have to be dropped entirely from the target population, changing the estimand.
-In approaches that instead imply an underlying function space, such as mean calibration methods, balance on the selected bases allows for interpolation or extrapolation across these gaps (depending on where the units fall).
-That said, including new columns that represent population units unlike any sample unit as additional bases will make feasibility of the weights more difficult to achieve, especially when these ``missing types'' lie far from the sample and require extrapolation.
-Attempting to calibrate these cases may prove infeasible, yield unsatisfactory bias bound ratios, or produce extreme weights.
-Such stumbling blocks are useful warning signs that the user may be demanding more extrapolation than is desirable, requiring careful reconsideration the target population and its suitability given the sample at hand.
+Finally, our method relies on individual level population data, either from administrative data or a high-quality representative survey, which may not be accessible to all researchers.